Spring 2021 Student Hours:

-Ari Blatt’s scholarship focuses on modern and contemporary French literature and culture.
-His first book, Pictures into Words, explores the impact of the visual and visual culture on contemporary French fiction.
-His interest in the various connections that crop up between media also led him to co-edit, with Jan Baetens (KU Leuven), an issue of Yale French Studies entitled “Writing and the Image Today” (2008).
-Other published work includes articles on television and literature; on “interphototextuality” in narrative, theory, the visual arts, and criticism; on manic fiction; on the suspension of movement in cinema; and on the recent trend of itinerant topographical narratives from France.
-With Edward Welch (U. of Aberdeen), he is currently co-editing a collection of essays entitled France in Flux: Topography, Territory, and Contemporary Culture (under contract with Liverpool University Press).
-He is also writing a book on the depiction of space and landscape in contemporary French photography.
+Ari Blatt's scholarship focuses mainly on modern and contemporary French literature and culture.
+His first book, Pictures into Words, explores the impact of the visual and the visual arts on contemporary French fiction.
+His interest in the various connections that crop up between media also led him to co-edit an issue of Yale French Studies entitled “Writing and the Image Today” (2008).
+Other published work includes articles on television and literature; on “interphototextuality” in narrative, theory, the visual arts, and criticism; on manic fiction; on the suspension of movement in cinema; on topographic narratives; on writing about walking; and on looking at (and listening to) trees.
+He recently co-edited an essay collection entitled France in Flux: Space, Territory, and Contemporary Culture, and is writing a book on vernacular landscapes in contemporary French photography.

-Prof. Blatt regularly supervises undergraduate and graduate student research.
-He has directed over a dozen Distinguished Major Theses in the last decade on a range of topics that include: rap and violence in the banlieue; religion in Flaubert and Hugo; cinema and poetry about the Nazi Occupation of France; the “French Paradox”; and representations of diversity in contemporary Francophone bandes dessinées.
-He has also directed a number of Ph.D. dissertations on subjects that span the modern and contemporary periods (on project-based narratives; on the “roman américain”; on gastronomy and culture; and on the scatological dimensions of the Holocaust).
-He teaches seminars that engage many of these themes, and more, and consistently strives to make his courses relevant beyond the classroom.
-Prof. Blatt firmly believes that, as a faculty member, he owes it to his students to be generous, compassionate, open minded and, occasionally, funny.
+Prof. Blatt enjoys supervising undergraduate and graduate student research.
+He has directed over a dozen Distinguished Major Theses in the last decade on a range of topics that include: rap and violence in the banlieue; cinema and poetry about the Nazi Occupation of France; the “French Paradox”; representations of diversity in contemporary Francophone bandes dessinées; and recent forms of French anti-semitim.
+He has also directed a number of Ph.D. dissertations on subjects that span the modern and contemporary periods (for example, on project-based narratives; on the scatological dimensions of the Holocaust; on contemporary counter-utopian fictions; and on cutting-edge digital writing practices).
+He regularly teaches seminars that engage many of these themes, and more, and consistently strives to make his courses relevant beyond the classroom.
+Prof. Blatt firmly believes that as a faculty member he owes it to his students to be generous, compassionate, open minded and, occasionally, funny.

-In addition to his research and teaching, he has served as Director of Graduate Studies in French (2012-2014), and, since 2014, as Chair of the Department.
+In addition to his research and teaching, he currently serves on the editorial boards for Image & Narrative, Contemporary French Civilization, Études francophones, and Symposium.
+Prof. Blatt also served as Director of Graduate Studies in French (2012-2014) and, from 2014-2017, as Department Chair.

 Twentieth- and Twenty-First Century French Literature and Film; Word and Image Studies; History and Theory of Photography, and Contemporary Photography from France; Contemporary French Civilization and Culture.